 Provide local driving regulation information for your house sitter's reference.

-Your utilities will (thankfully) continue to be paid for and function in your absence.
-Your house sitter needs to know everything about maintaining these critical elements in your home.
+Your utilities will need to be paid for in your absence, either by you or the house sitter (depending on what financial arrangements you have agreed to).
+Irregardless of who pays for the utilities however, your house sitter will need to know everything about maintaining these critical elements in your home.

 Leave instructions for the safe use of your electricity and gas services.
 Show your house sitter where the relevant meters are as well as the fuse boxes and cut-off switches.
 Take meter readings on your last day in the property so that your house sitter's share of the utility bills can be worked out on your return.
 (Use the fields in your house sitting agreement to record your meter readings.)